-~ '

 Field Name Unit Format Example Description

 No.

-0 xxGBQ - string \$EIGBQ GBQ Message ID ($xx = Talker ID of the device$
+0 xxGBQ - string \$EIGBQ GBQ Message ID (xx = Talker ID of the device

 requesting the poll)

 1 msgId - string RMC Message ID of the message to be polled

-2 cs - hexadecimal 28 Checksum
+2 CS - hexadecimal 28 Checksum

 3 <cr><lf></lf></cr> - character - Carriage return and line feed

-19.2.3 GBS

-19.2.3.1 GNSS Satellite Fault Detection

-Message GBS
+20.2.3 GBS

-Description GNSS Satellite Fault Detection
+20.2.3.1 GNSS Satellite Fault Detection

-Firmware Supported on: • u-blox M8 from firmware version 2.00 up to version 2.20

-Туре Output Message

-Comment This message outputs the results of the Receiver Autonomous Integrity Monitoring Algorithm (RAIM).
-The fields errLat, errLon and errAlt output the standard deviation of the position calculation, using all satellites which pass the RAIM test successfully.
-The fields errLat, errLon and errAlt are only output if the RAIM process passed successfully (i.e. no or successful edits happened).
-These fields are never output if 4 or fewer satellites are used for the navigation calculation (because, in such cases, integrity can not be determined by the receiver autonomously).
+Message GBS GBS Description GNSS Satellite F GNSS Satellite Fault Detection Firmware Supported on: • u-blox M8 from n firmware vers ion 2.00 up to version 2.30 Туре Output Message Comment of the Receiver Autonomous Integrity Monitoring errAlt output the standard deviation of the position which pass the RAIM test successfully. errAlt are only output if the RAIM process passed ful edits happened).
+These fields are never output if 4 or the navigation calculation (because, in such cases, integrity can not be determined by the receiver autonomously).
 The fields prob, bias and stdev are only output if at least one satellite failed in the RAIM test.
-If more than one satellites fail the RAIM test, only the information for the worst satellite is output in this message.

-ID for CFG-MSG Number of fields

-Message Info 0xF0 0x09 13
+If m atellites fail the RAIM test, only the information for the ID for CFG-MSG Number of fields Message Info 0xF0 0x09 13